In 2025, the cost to install recessed lighting typically ranges from $81 to $407 per fixture, including both materials and professional labor.

 |

-Costs for new wiring; varies based on material (copper is more expensive).
+Costs for new wiring; copper costs more

 |